Blockchain-Learning-Group/dapp-fundamentals/course-content/simpleStorageExercise.rst

   What did the get function return?
   Was gas consumed?
 Was a transaction sent?
 Or a call?

-13 Update the get function's mutability
+13 Update the get function's mutability, line 10
 -----------------------------
     - `Video Tutorial <https://drive.google.com/open?id=1v-GGzg52eBXgR-qaaPd8iyYZ220Mns4V>`_